huggingface/blog/habana-gaudi-2-benchmark.md

 </center>

 *BS* is the batch size per device.
 The Gaudi runs were performed in mixed precision (bf16/fp32) and the A100 runs in fp16.
+All runs were *distributed* runs on *8 devices*.

 ### Generating Images from Text with Stable Diffusion